oracc/oracc2/bin/bx/README.txt

 Arg -r, read .xml files, use CIT to get citations; augment for bib needs; gen output

 Arg -R, read .bib files.
-Default is to validate; with -o write .bib; with -s sorted .bib
+Default is to validate; with -o write .bib;
+    with -s sorted .bib
+    with -S sort fields within entries (only used in -R mode) *note* -s and -S are separate options; -sS for sorted .bib with sorted fields

 Output to XML with -x or HTML with -d (div only) or -h (full html file).